Pietro Parolin: Secretary of State

-The Holy See was credited with playing a major role in the reestablishment of U.S.-Cuba relations.
-Parolin moderated the October 2014 meeting between Cuban and U.S. officials as their negotiations neared an agreement.
-In 2015, Cardinal Parolin was asked whether the normalisation of Cuba – U.S. relations pointed toward a new "golden age" of Vatican diplomacy.
+The Holy See was credited with playing a major role in the reestablishment of Cuba–US relations.
+Parolin moderated the October 2014 meeting between Cuban and US officials as their negotiations neared an agreement.
+In 2015, Parolin was asked whether the normalization of Cuba–US relations pointed toward a new "golden age" of Vatican diplomacy.
 He said that "the president of the United States has already thanked the Pope for the support he has given to this important step" and said: "Holy See diplomacy is always there, to help to build bridges".
 Parolin also said the Holy See's diplomacy "is now more active…(not only) waiting, but also proposing (solutions for peace), since there are so many conflicts."

 Parolin called for an intervention in Libya to stop a possible alliance between the country's Islamic government and the Islamic State.
 Parolin spoke about the chaos there after ISIS beheaded 21 Egyptian Coptic Christians, describing the incident as "terrifying" and the situation "grave".
 He stressed the need for "a quick response".
 Parolin added that "any armed intervention must be carried forward under the framework of international law" and "under the umbrella of the United Nations".

 In May 2015, after the passage of the Marriage Equality Referendum in Ireland, which extended marriage rights to same-sex couples, Parolin said: "I was very saddened by this result.
 I don't think we can speak only about a defeat for Christian principles, but a defeat for humanity."
 In June 2015, he visited Abu Dhabi to inaugurate Saint Paul's Church in Musaffah, the city's second Catholic parish.

-Cardinal Parolin has stressed the importance of continuity.
-He believes Pope Francis simply tries to guide the church to be the church of Christ and that he is not starting a revolution.
-He defends the importance of unchangeable dogmas and asserts the relevance of sacred tradition.
-He said celibacy is a discipline that could be changed but that it cannot simply be dismissed as outdated.
-In a keynote speech at the Pontifical Gregorian University in February 2016, Cardinal Parolin defended celibacy as a "gift" that must be received and nurtured with "joyful perseverance" and criticized the suggestion that the shortage of vocations be addressed by modifying the requirement of priestly celibacy.
+Parolin has stressed the importance of continuity.
+He believes Pope Francis simply tried to guide the church to be the church of Christ and rejected the idea that Francis was starting a revolution.
+Parolin defends the importance of unchangeable dogmas and asserts the relevance of sacred tradition.
+He has described celibacy as a discipline that could be changed, but cannot simply be dismissed as outdated.
+In a keynote speech at the Pontifical Gregorian University in February 2016, Parolin defended celibacy as a "gift" that must be received and nurtured with "joyful perseverance" and criticized the suggestion that the shortage of vocations be addressed by modifying the requirement of priestly celibacy.